smartflutist661/plex-music-browser/README.md

-# readerware-browser
+# plex-music-browser

-A web interface for browsing a Readerware library built on a PostgreSQL backend.
+A web interface for browsing some basic music metadata from a Plex SQLite database, mostly for visualization purposes.
-Using an external DB requires client-server version of Readerware; tested with Readerware 4.31.
+Tested with Plex Server version 1.43.0.10492.

 ## Configuration

-Place the database name, username, and password in `.env` in the top level of this repository:
+Copy the Plex database file to your webroot.
+Place the database filename and numeric ID of the library you want to browse in `.env` in the top level of this repository:

 ```
-DB_NAME=<name>
-DB_USERNAME=<username>
-DB_PASSWORD=<password>
+DB_FILE=</full/path/to/file>
+LIBRARY_ID=<libraryID>
 ```

-You may also configure `DB_HOST` and `DB_PORT`.
-They default to `localhost` and `5432`.
+If you want a permanent installation to update regularly, one option is setting up a cron job to copy the database file as often as you want to refresh the data.

 It's a [WSGI](https://wsgi.readthedocs.io/en/latest/what.html) application, host in your preferred manner.
 An example configuration for WAN access using Apache is provided.